Guest Interaction Proxy

-- If you plan to use PowerShell Direct connection to back up Hyper-V Server 2016 VMs running Microsoft Windows 10 or Microsoft Windows Server 2016 guest OS, the guest interaction proxy must have Microsoft PowerShell 2.0 or later installed.
+- If you plan to use PowerShell Direct connection to back up VMs that reside on Hyper-V Server 2016 (or newer) and run Microsoft Windows 10 (or later) or Microsoft Windows Server 2016 (or later), the guest interaction proxy must have Microsoft PowerShell 2.0 (or newer) installed.

 The guest interaction proxy role can be performed by any machine that meets the requirements, including backup proxy, backup repository, WAN accelerator, Microsoft Hyper-V host or backup server.